bioinformaticsdotca/CSHL_2019/Module2/Module2_lab.md

  * New insert size of red read pairs: 2,875bp
  * This corresponds to a homozygous deletion of 2.5kb

+ **Question:**

+ * What other track provides evidence of a deletion at this location?

 ## Mis-alignment

 Navigate to region "chr21:19,102,154-19,103,108"
-* turn on "View as Pairs" and "Expanded" view
+* Turn on "View as Pairs" and "Expanded" view
 * Group alignments by "Pair orientation"
 * Color alignments by "Insert size and pair orientation"